-The Winery Baumann Weingut of Schaffhausen
+The Baumann Weingut of Schaffhausen

-The Winery Baumann Weingut is one of the world's great estates.
+The Baumann Weingut is one of the world's great estates.
 It offers 16 wines for sale in of Schaffhausen to come and discover on site or to buy online.

-Looking for the best Winery Baumann Weingut wines in Schaffhausen among all the wines in the region?
-Check out our tops of the best red, white or effervescent Winery Baumann Weingut wines.
+Looking for the best Baumann Weingut wines in Schaffhausen among all the wines in the region?
+Check out our tops of the best red, white or effervescent Baumann Weingut wines.
 Also find some food and wine pairings that may be suitable with the wines from this area.
-Learn more about the region and the Winery Baumann Weingut wines with technical and enological descriptions.
+Learn more about the region and the Baumann Weingut wines with technical and enological descriptions.

 Schaffhausen is a small canton (state) in northern Switzerland which for its Size produces a relatively large quantity of wine.
 Being the only Part of Switzerland to cross over the Rhein river, the canton of Schaffhausen is effectively an enclave of Switzerland in southern Germany, and this is Clear from the Germanic wine styles made here.